-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of liver cancer.
+Use the menu to see other pages.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Treatment options and recommendations depend on several factors:

-- The patient’s preferences and overall health
+The patient’s preferences and overall health

-- The damage to the remaining cancer-free area of the liver
+The damage to the remaining cancer-free area of the liver

-When a tumor is found at an early stage and the patient’s liver is working well, treatment is aimed at trying to successfully eliminate the cancer.
-Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+When a tumor is found at an early stage and the patient’s liver is working well, treatment is aimed at trying to eliminate the cancer.
+The care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 When liver cancer is found at a later stage, or the patient’s liver is not working well, the patient and doctor should talk about the goals of each treatment recommendation.
 At this point, the goals of treatment may focus on slowing growth of the cancer and relieving symptoms to improve quality of life.

 The various disease-directed treatment options can be grouped according to whether they may cure the cancer or will improve survival but will most likely not eliminate the cancer.
 Descriptions of the most common treatment options, both disease-directed and those aimed at managing side effects and symptoms, are listed below.
 Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Liver transplantation is a particularly effective treatment for people with a small tumor because transplantation removes the tumor and the damaged liver.
-However, there are few donors, and people waiting for a liver transplant may have to wait a long time before a liver becomes available.
+However, there are few donors, and people waiting for a liver transplant may have to wait for a long time before a liver becomes available.
 During this time, the disease may get worse.
-The transplant center will advise you how long the wait is likely to be and what rules are used to prioritize people on the waiting list.
+The transplant center will advise you on how long the wait is likely to be and what rules are used to prioritize people on the waiting list.

 Percutaneous ethanol injection

-If the doctor determine that the cancer cannot be cured using the treatments listed above, he or she may recommend one of the following to shrink the tumor and/or slow tumor growth.
-While these treatments will most likely not get rid of the cancer completely, they have been shown to improve survival.
+If the doctor feels the cancer cannot be cured using the treatments listed above, he or she may recommend 1 of the following options to shrink the tumor and/or slow tumor growth.
+While these treatments will most likely not eliminate the cancer, they have been shown to improve how long patients can live.

-Targeted therapy.
-Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+Targeted therapy is drug treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.

 Recent studies show that not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
-As a result, doctors can better match each patient with the most effective treatment whenever possible.
+This helps doctors better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
-Learn more about targeted treatments.
+Learn more about the basics of targeted treatments.

-For HCC, anti-angiogenesis drugs are the most common targeted therapy.
+For HCC, anti-angiogenesis drugs are the most common type of targeted therapy.
 Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-This is one of the ways sorafenib (Nexavar) is thought to work.
-Sorafenib is one of the treatments for advanced HCC that cannot be completely removed with surgery.
-It is given orally (by mouth).
-Talk with your doctor about the possible side effects for a specific medication and how they can be managed.
+Sorafenib (Nexavar) is believed to work through this process.
+Sorafenib is used to treat advanced HCC that cannot be completely removed with surgery.
+It is taken as pill that is swallowed (orally).
 The side effects of sorafenib include diarrhea and certain skin problems.

 Other treatment options